 Finding Compromise and Common Ground

 Finding compromise and common ground is essential in any relationship, especially a marriage.
-When two people come together with different wants and needs, it’s important to find a middle ground that satisfies both parties.
+When two people come together with different wants and needs, it’s necessary to find a middle ground that satisfies both parties.
 This requires open and honest communication, active listening, and a willingness to understand each other’s perspectives.
 It may take some time and effort, but compromising can help prevent a breakup or divorce.
 Remember, a successful relationship is built on the foundation of compromise and finding common ground, allowing both partners to feel heard, valued, and satisfied in the relationship.

 Conclusion